 In some situations, the impact resistance of a laminated loading dock bumper may not be sufficient to protect the loading dock.
 In cases when heavy equipment is moving up and down the dock during loading, when there is a decline leading up to the dock or when yard jockey trucks are in use, facility operators may want to choose steel face dock bumpers instead.

 These steel bumpers can absorb the maximum amount of impact relative to the other common types.
 When trucks strike or rub against steel face bumpers, the layer of metal prevents them from doing damage to the laminated rubber buffer.
-In potentially high-impact situations involving heavy loads, steel face loading dock bumpers can deliver the longevity users are looking for.
+In potentially high-frequency truck impact situations involving heavy loads, steel face loading dock bumpers can deliver the longevity users are looking for.